Stackelberg POMDP: A Reinforcement Learning Approach for Economic Design: Abstract

 \section{Abstract}

-We introduce a reinforcement learning framework for economic design problems.
-We model the interaction between the designer of the economic environment and the participants as a Stackelberg game: the designer (leader) sets up the rules, and the participants (followers) respond strategically.
-We model the followers via no-regret dynamics, which converge to a Bayesian Coarse-Correlated Equilibrium (B-CCE) of the game induced by the leader.
-We embed the followers' no-regret dynamics in the leader's learning environment, which allows us to formulate our learning problem as a POMDP.
-We call this POMDP the \textit{Stackelberg POMDP}.
-We prove that the optimal policy of the Stackelberg POMDP achieves the same utility as the optimal leader's strategy in our Stackelberg game.
-We solve the Stackelberg POMDP using an actor-critic method, where the critic can access the joint information of all agents.
-Finally, we show that we are able to learn optimal leader strategies in a variety of settings, including scenarios where the leader is participating in or designing normal-form games, as well as settings with incomplete information that capture common aspects of indirect mechanism design such as limited communication and turn-taking play by agents.
+We introduce a reinforcement learning framework for economic design where the interaction between the environment designer and the participants is modeled as a Stackelberg game.
+In this game, the designer (leader) sets up the rules of the economic system, while the participants (followers) respond strategically.
+We integrate algorithms for determining followers' response strategies into the leader's learning environment, providing a formulation of the leader's learning problem as a POMDP that we call the \textit{Stackelberg POMDP}.
+We prove that the optimal leader's strategy in the Stackelberg game is the optimal policy in our Stackelberg POMDP under a limited set of possible policies, establishing a connection between solving POMDPs and Stackelberg games.
+We solve our POMDP under a limited set of policy options via the centralized training with decentralized execution framework.
+For the specific case of followers that are modeled as no-regret learners, we solve an array of increasingly complex settings, including problems of indirect mechanism design where there is turn-taking and limited communication by agents.
+We demonstrate the effectiveness of our training framework through ablation studies.
+We also give convergence results for no-regret learners to a Bayesian version of a coarse-correlated equilibrium, extending known results to correlated types.